 Next Valid Session The next continuing registration point, or study session for which a valid registration could be made, following the scheduled release of results for the assessment(s) under investigation.
 This varies by programme.

 PROCEDURE

-Referral - Allegations of coursework and Online Timed Assessment offences
+Referral - Allegations of Online Timed Assessment offence